Storytime Dance Party

 Dance party programs are one of the latest innovations in storytime, encouraging movement and exercise as well as self-expression and the enjoyment of music.
-Try thinking of a fun name for this special storytime.
+You can think of a fun name for this special storytime.
 How about “Move and Groove,” “Baby Bandstand,” or “Toddler Soul Train”?
 Dance party programs are normally a stand-alone, special storytime activity, not a regular weekly event.
 They can help to attract new audience members for your regular storytimes or to kick off the summer reading program.

 Dance party programs are relatively free-form, but you need a leader who is willing to dance and move, similar to an aerobics or Zumba instructor.
 If you are not that person, hire someone.
 Along with publicity, room setup, and other basics of any program, you will need:

 - Playlist: your list of songs, arranged with some variety between up-tempo and slower songs

 - Recorded songs as well as sing-alongs: have some recorded “free dance” songs, along with songs the whole group will sing, such as “Head and Shoulders”

 - Props: scarves, beanbags, shakers, hula hoops, pompoms, and other items you may already use in storytime

 - Sound equipment: make sure the CD or MP3 player has great speakers, and you will also need a microphone for the leader